Bromeliads (air plants) are a favorite of mine for color inside and out. Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 Alternately, if you would like to have a cluster of plants, you can simply leave the pups in place.

 The parent or mother plant will die back after producing offshoots.
-Remove it to leave more room for the plantlets to grow.
+Remove and plant as potted offsets or leave more room for the individual plants to grow.

 How Long Does It Take For A Neoregelia To Bloom?